luispereira/RxSPref/README.md

 # RxSPref #

-Allows to retrieve and saven Shared Preferences (using SPref lib) with RxJava / RxAndroid goodies
+Allows to retrieve and save Shared Preferences in a simpler way (using SPref lib) with RxJava / RxAndroid goodies

 ### How To Setup